-Lymphoma occurs when white blood cells known as lymphocytes grow abnormally.
-There are nearly 70 subtypes of Hodgkin lymphoma and non-Hodgkin lymphoma that have been defined.
+Lymphoma is a form of cancer that occurs when white blood cells known as lymphocytes grow abnormally.
+There are now close to 100 subtypes of Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
+While immunotherapy has been a mainstay of lymphoma treatment for decades, new methods are proving to be extremely effective in some lymphoma subtypes.
 The type of immunotherapy used varies with the type of lymphoma a patient has and with other health-related factors.

-Another form of immunotherapy for lymphoma is antibody-drug conjugates, in which a monoclonal antibody is attached to a chemotherapy agent.
+In antibody-drug conjugates, a monoclonal antibody is attached to a chemotherapy agent.
 The resulting compound works like a biological smart bomb, carrying the cancer-killing chemotherapy drug directly to tumor cells.

-As of May 2018, CAR T-cell therapy has been approved by the U.S. Food and Drug Administration as standard therapy for some adult patients with aggressive non-Hodgkin lymphoma that has relapsed after prior treatments, or has not responded to other therapies (refractory), and for patients age 25 and under with relapsed or refractory B-cell acute lymphoblastic leukemia.
+CAR T-cell therapy, a revolutionary therapy which uses specially engineered T cells to specifically target cancer cells, has been approved by the FDA as standard therapy for some adult patients with aggressive non-Hodgkin lymphoma that has relapsed after prior treatments, or has not responded to other therapies (refractory), and for patients age 25 and under with relapsed or refractory B-cell acute lymphoblastic leukemia.